MatPat: Growth of Theory channels

 In 2019, The Game Theorists held a 9-hour charity livestream that generated $1.3 million for St. Jude Children's Research Hospital.
 The stream included guests Markiplier, TheOdd1sOut, Rosanna Pansino, Scott Cawthon, and others.
 Two other charity streams were held for St. Jude in 2020 and 2021, respectively.

 The third Theory channel, and fourth overall, The Food Theorists, began releasing videos in July 2020.
 The Food Theorists, using the same style as its predecessors, blends food science with psychology, physiology, and conspiracy.
 The channel was being developed for two years before its launch.
 As of October 2022, The Food Theorists had 4 million subscribers and over 499 million views.
 It had reached 1 million subscribers exactly a week after launch and had then gained another million over the succeeding 4 months.

 On December 20, 2022, a fourth Theory channel, and fifth overall, was announced on the Game Theorists channel, along with the purchase of their company Theorist Media by startup Lunar X. On February 18, 2023, The Style Theorists was launched.
 Like the other channels, it focuses on the science, math, history, psychology, and mystery of fashion.
 It reached a million subscribers three days later.

-MatPat also made cameo appearances in multiple installments of YouTube Rewind.

-On August 27, 2023, MatPat hosted the Streamy Awards, which scored 15 million views across digital platforms in its first 48 hours, beating the 2021 record of 9.7 million views as the most-watched show in its 13-year history.
+On August 27, 2023, Patrick hosted the Streamy Awards, which scored 15 million views across digital platforms in its first 48 hours, beating the 2021 record of 9.7 million views as the most-watched show in its 13-year history.

-On January 9, 2024, MatPat announced in a video titled "Goodbye Internet" that he would step down from hosting the channels on March 9, and would be replaced by a different member of the Theorist team for each channel, while still retaining a creative role and making occasional appearances on the channels, along with GTLive, until mid-2024.
-While he joked that his decision was inspired by Tom Scott, who had recently ended his decade-long run of posting weekly videos, MatPat said that he and his wife had been working towards the change for years.
+On January 9, 2024, Patrick announced in a video titled "Goodbye Internet" that he would step down from hosting the channels on March 9, and would be replaced by a different member of the Theorist team for each channel, while still retaining a creative role and making occasional appearances on the channels, along with GTLive, until mid-2024.
+While he joked that his decision was inspired by Tom Scott, who had recently ended his decade-long run of posting weekly videos, he said that he and his wife had been working towards the change for years.
 They also chose a ten-week timeframe when announcing his retirement.
 He additionally revealed that following the departure, he would continue to pursue creative projects.
 One such project includes a lo-fi mystery series entitled LoreFi, the channel for which was launched in summer 2024.